 Here’s an example of this type of communication in action.
 In Western Australia a community of self-identified ‘natural parenting’ advocates had high rates of declining vaccination.
 In an attempt to increase rates of vaccination a campaign was developed in which role models from within that community who had actually chosen to vaccinate their children were located and asked to talk openly about their choice to vaccinate.
 The campaign was called ‘I Immunise’ and focused on how vaccination can be part of a natural parenting identity.
 Specifically, it drew out and communicated why these parents believed vaccination was aligned with their natural parenting value set, which was essentially about taking care of and protecting their children.
 Some people in the study responded by doubling down on their anti vaccination beliefs (which is to be expected), but about a third of those in the study who had a history of refusal changed their beliefs about the value of vaccination to their children.
 The research does not offer a definitive solution, but is an interesting and new approach.
 It highlights that we need to get smarter and more evidence-based about what works in vaccination (and all science) communication.

 In a changed world of science and information, we have a lot of work to do.
 We need a lot more evidence to do that work if we are going to continue to help all parents (not just some) give their children the freedom of a healthy childhood.

 Dr Jessica Berentson-Shaw is a mother of two, scientist, writer, and author.
-This is her approach to writing about science for The Spinoff Parents.

 The Bulletin is The Spinoff’s acclaimed daily digest of New Zealand’s most important stories, delivered directly to your inbox each morning.